-The Marble Arch Partnership only has access to the personal information that you voluntarily provide when you sign up to receive our newsletter or invitations and we only collect the information we require in order to distribute the electronic newsletter and invitations.
+The Marble Arch Partnership only has access to the personal information that you voluntarily provide when you sign up to receive our newsletter or invitations and we only collect the information we require in order to distribute the electronic newsletter, security alerts and invitations.

 If your company or organisation has not previously subscribed to the newsletter, attended training or events or engaged with projects run by us, and/or is a new member to the Marble Arch London BID, we may email you separately to welcome you and offer our services.

 When we email our subscribers, we track who opens the emails and clicks through the links.
 This allows us to measure the performance of our email campaigns.

 You may also opt out of receiving newsletter and invitation communications from us at any time by following the unsubscribe link at the bottom of each newsletter and invitation or by emailing email@example.com.